jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         </property>
     </bean>

-Again, I'm leaving out the disable-web-flag bean but it looks just like this one with a different class.
-Setting the “publicAction” property to false hides these actions from the action dropdowns.
+Again, I'm leaving out the `disable-web-flag` bean but it looks just like this one with a different class.
+Setting the `publicAction` property to false hides these actions from the action dropdowns.
 There's no real reason to do that, in this case—it's just an example.